MrRobinOfficial/Guide-UnrealEngine/README.md

 Here is a github repo about Unreal Engine's style guide by Michael Allar, <a href="https://github.com/Allar/ue5-style-guide" target="_blank">link here</a>.

-Unreal Engine uses a variety of prefixes to indicate the type and purpose of a class or variable.
-Some common prefixes include:
+Unreal Engine has a convention for naming boolean variables, which is to use a prefix of b followed by a descriptive name in camel case.
+For example, a boolean variable that controls whether a character is running might be named `bIsRunning`.

+### Prefixes

 * U - Indicates that a class is a **UObject** subclass.
 * A - Indicates that a class is an **AActor** subclass.
 * F - Indicates that a class is a struct.
 * I - Indicates that a class is an interface.
 * T - Indicates that a class is a template.

-Unreal Engine also uses a variety of suffixes to indicate the type and purpose of a variable.
-Some common suffixes include:
+### Synonyms

+* PC - PlayerController
+* LP - LocalPlayer
+* Char = Character (not to be confused about `char` data type)
+* Comp - Component
 * Ptr - Indicates that a variable is a **pointer** to an object.
 * Ref - Indicates that a variable is a **reference** to an object.

-Unreal Engine has a convention for naming boolean variables, which is to use a prefix of b followed by a descriptive name in camel case.
-For example, a boolean variable that controls whether a character is running might be named bIsRunning.

 ## Data Types